decred/dcrdocs/docs/getting-started/user-guides/decrediton-setup.md

 ## **Download and Install** ##

 Decrediton is released with the Binary Releases and can be found here: [https://github.com/decred/decred-binaries/releases/tag/v1.0.8](https://github.com/decred/decred-binaries/releases/tag/v1.0.8).
-As of v1.0.8, Decrediton is only available for Linux and Mac.
+As of v1.0.8, Decrediton is only available for Linux and macOS.

-> macOS/OSX
+> macOS

 1. Download the `decrediton-1.0.8.dmg` file.